NegruGeorge/STOCKZ/README.md

 What I used?
-express for requests, body-parser for getting the data from requests, ejs for design, readline-sync for reading commands and chalk for making the connsole beautiful
+express for requests, body-parser for getting the data from requests, ejs for design, readline-sync for reading commands and chalk for making the console beautiful

 What I learned ?